Dharam15/ShopIT/README.md

 -Android basics (project structure, how to make hello world! app )

-*if you don't have any knowledge about android there will be anther tutorials for beginners don't worry*
+*if you don't have any knowledge about android there will be another tutorials for beginners don't worry*

 -Java Basics
 Features